- All articles

 FAQs

-Environmental Impact Assessment (EIA) is a process used to evaluate the potential environmental effects of a proposed project before it is carried out.
+Environmental Impact Assessment (EIA) is a formal process used to identify, predict, and evaluate the potential environmental and social impacts of a proposed project before it is approved or implemented.
+It helps decision-makers balance development needs with environmental protection.

-2. What are the 7 steps of EIA?
+2. What are the main steps of the EIA process?